What the corona virus can teach you about your future

 Now that you’ve identified your initial reaction to the potential threat to the corona virus you have identified how you see the world.
 And that determines how you see your future.
 The pathways forward that you will prefer or that you most believe in will have characteristics of the same dynamics.

 And you can also ask similar questions of your organization?
 What happened in your company?
 What measures and actions were taken and why?
 Do they fall in either of the categories described above?
-If you can, then you have a wealth of insight on how your organization will see the future and what makes sense for your organization to do or not to do.
-Not because that is the way it is, but because those actions fall within what is realistic for your organization to start doing.
+If you can, then you have a wealth of insight on how your organization will see the future and what makes sense for your organization to do or not.
+Not because that is the way it is, but because those actions fall within what is realistic for your organization.

-The eruption of the corona virus is a unique circumstance to identify the dynamics described above, because usually, when things are ‘business as usual’, your reactions to change are more nuanced.
+The eruption of the corona virus is a unique circumstance to identify the dynamics described above.
+Usually, when things are ‘business as usual’, your reactions to change are more nuanced.
 So, as Winston Churchill once said: never let a good crisis go to waste.
-Learn from your reaction to this potential crisis in the future as it can help you later on, when things get back to normal again and you want to work on you vision or strategy.
+Learn from your reaction to this potential crisis in the future.
+This can help you later on, when things get back to normal again and you want to work on you vision or strategy.